DavidMfon/DavidMfon.github.io/README.md

 ### Data Professional Survey (Power BI) and Netflix Dashboard (Tableau)
 *The repository contains two data analytics projects focused on deriving insights from real-world datasets.
 The Power BI project analyzes surevey responses from 600-700 data professionals to uncover trends in salary, tools, and work-life balance.
 The Tableau project visualizes Netflix content data, highlighting trends in genres, countries, and content distribution.*

-### Project Title Three
+### Restaurant Order Analysis
-*A brief description of your project, the tools used, and the key insights derived.*
+*A SQL based exploratory data analysis project that examines customer ordering behaviour at Taste of the World Cafe.
+The project analyzes menu items and order transactions to identify popular dishes, high value orders, spending patterns, and actionable insights to support menu optimization and revenue growth*

 ## 🛠️ Skills